cgeren/cgeren.github.io/index.md

   feature: cloudpeak.png
 ---

-I am an PhD student at the Univeristy of Utah's Kahlert School of Computing.
+I am a PhD student at the Univeristy of Utah's Kahlert School of Computing.
 I am fortunate to be advised by <a href="https://users.cs.utah.edu/~psoni/" target="_blank">Pratik Soni</a>.

 <br />
 As a computer scientist and mathematician, my research touches both theoretical and applied computer science.